RoadPilotAI/cads/README.md

 ### The Compliance Gap

 Provincial regulations require employers to maintain Hearing Conservation Programs, conduct regular audiometric testing, and take action when significant threshold shifts occur.
 In practice, compliance is inconsistent.
-Employers find the requirements complex, documentation burdensome, and the consequences of non-compliance abstract until a WorkSafeBC inspection or a compensation claim makes it real.
+Employers find the requirements complex, documentation burdensome, and the consequences of non-compliance abstract until a provincial inspection or a compensation claim makes it real.

 No province currently has the data infrastructure to know whether hearing conservation programs are actually working.